Slow down that moment. Look again.

 Slow it down, think back, look again.

-The feel of his palm colliding with yours, the look in his eyes as you turn to him and the relief which washes over his features when he realises that you’re smiling.
+The feel of his palm colliding with yours, the look in his eyes as you turn to him and the relief which softens his features when he realises that you’re smiling.
 The sound of his laugh, short and unhindered.
-The gap in traffic which causes him to break in to a run across the road with you still grasping his hand like a lifeline, his refusal to let go even as you reach the pavement on the other side and he turns to look at you again.
+The gap in traffic which causes him to break in to a run across the road with you still gripping his hand like a lifeline, his refusal to let go even as you reach the pavement on the other side and he turns to look at you again.

 Slow it down, think back, feel it in your bones.
 Look again.